 - 2.3.1.
 The Admissions Team at Glasgow Caledonian New York College holistically reviews all applications.
 The following criteria will help you understand our admissions process and the types of information you are required to submit. - i.
-U.S. Bachelor's Degree or International Equivalent: All three master's programs require a four-year bachelor's degree with a minimum 3.0 GPA or equivalent.
+U.S. Bachelor's Degree or International Equivalent: All three master's programs require a four-year bachelor's degree typically with a minimum 3.0 GPA or equivalent.
 If your degree is from an institution outside the United States, the Admissions Team requires you to submit translated and evaluated post-secondary credentials.
-GCNYC recommends utilizing World Education Services, Inc. (WES), a third-party verification agency for a course-by-course evaluation for admission consideration.
-Other evaluation services will also be accepted for review.
-The Admissions Team will use the evaluation provided to determine if the degree is the equivalent of a four-year bachelor's degree. - ii.
+GCNYC recommends utilizing a NACES-accredited third-party verification agency for a course-by-course evaluation for admission consideration.
+The Admissions Team will use the evaluation provided to determine if the degree is the equivalent to a four-year bachelor's degree. - ii.
 English Language Proficiency: All three master's programs require a solid grasp of the English language, both written and spoken.
-Applicants who did not complete a degree at an institution where the medium of instruction is English are required to submit IELTS or equivalent scores for the Admissions Team to review.
+Applicants who did not complete a degree at an institution where the medium of instruction is English are required to submit English proficiency test results for the Admissions Team to review.